- 1 Best French Door Refrigerator

 Electrical consumption per annum is estimated at 855 kWh which should run the owner approximately $103 per year in operating costs (exclusive of replacement water filters, or unexpected maintenance).
 The cost per cubic foot for this unit is $146 – a high among our list, but again we’re not comparing apples to apples here.
 If we account for the additional compressors and evaporators the cost per cubic foot comes down to within the range of the other units we’re reviewing.

-Noteworthy features include a sleek external temperature display above the ice dispenser, ten-pound ice production per day, a versatile bottom compartment that can be used as either a fridge or freezer compartment, and specialty storage areas for dairy, meal preparation, humidity-controlled crispers for produce, a chef basket for smoked cheese and cured meats, and a chef pan for marinating.
-The Samsung truly is the best 4-door French refrigerator on the market today.
+Noteworthy features in this french-door refrigerator include a sleek external temperature display with LED lighting above the ice dispenser, a water filter light to let you know when it needs replacement, ten-pound ice production per day, a versatile bottom compartment that can be used as either a fridge or freezer compartment, and specialty storage areas for dairy, meal preparation, humidity-controlled crisper drawers for produce, a chef basket for smoked cheese and cured meats, a chilled sparkling water dispenser, and a chef pan for marinating.
+Our best overall pick, the Samsung truly is the best 4-door French refrigerator on the market today.
 Your kitchen may also need the best microwaves to match it.
 The Samsung truly is the best 4-door French refrigerator on the market today and one of the best home appliances.

 #2 Pick Frigidaire Gallery 22.6 Cu.
 Ft.
 Frost-Free Counter-Depth French Door Refrigerator